iamcid/iamcid.github.io/_posts/2020-06-23-project_2_sinatra_portfolio_project.markdown

 As with the first project, I took to YouTube to see what previous/current Flatiron students have made to get an idea of what I was getting into.
 After reading the project requirements, I decided to choose something I felt passionate about just like with my first project.
 I chose to create a web app, called "Gearhead Community", that would allow a user to showcase their cars and the parts they have added to those cars.
 I decided to use the Corneal gem, which helped create the main filetree needed for the entire project.
 I was able to quickly create my models, migrations and views without much trouble.

 The first thing that I struggled with was Associations.
-I understood the basic concept of `has_many` and `belongs_to` and knew that my Car Model would have `'has_many :parts` and my Part Model would have `belongs_to :car`, but I wasn't too sure on the User Model and if it would just have only `has _many :cars` or also have `has many :parts, through: :cars`.
-I ended up adding the latter and also created a join table called car_part to have the foreign keys of both the Car model and Part model.
+I understood the basic concept of `has_many` and `belongs_to` and knew that my Car Model would have `belongs_to :user` and my User Model would have `has_many :cars`.
+I wanted to implement a join table that would add a Part Model, however I ended up just adding another column to my Car Model to have the user input what parts they had for each car.

 The second thing that I struggled with was implementing the create/edit functionality.
 At first I was struggling with a user creating/editing empty form fields, however I ended up using an ActiveRecord validation to ensure that each form field was present and also not an empty string.